Albury

-Albury has an urban population of 49,172 and is separated from its twin city in Victoria, Wodonga, by the Murray River.
-Together, the two cities form an urban area with a population of 93,603 at June 2018.
+Albury has an urban population of 53,677 and is separated from its twin city in Victoria, Wodonga, by the Murray River.
+Together, the two cities form an urban area with a population of 97,793 in 2021.
 It is 554 km from the state capital Sydney and 326 km from the Victorian capital Melbourne.

-Said to be named after a village in England, Albury developed as a major transport link between New South Wales and Victoria and was proclaimed a city in 1946.
+Said to be named after a village in England, United Kingdom, Albury developed as a major transport link between New South Wales and Victoria and was proclaimed a city in 1946.

 History

-The Wiradjuri people were the first known humans to occupy the area, (Wiradjuri northern dialect pronunciation [wiraːjd̪uːraj]) or Wirraayjuurray people (Wiradjuri southern dialect pronunciation [wiraːjɟuːraj]) are a group of Indigenous Australian Aboriginal people that were united by a common language, strong ties of kinship and survived as skilled hunter–fisher–gatherers in family groups or clans scattered throughout central New South Wales.
+The Wiradjuri (Wiradjuri northern dialect pronunciation [wiraːjd̪uːraj]) or Wirraayjuurray people (Wiradjuri southern dialect pronunciation [wiraːjɟuːraj]) people were the first known humans to occupy the area, and are a group of Indigenous Australian Aboriginal people that were united by a common language, strong ties of kinship and survived as skilled hunter–fisher–gatherers in family groups or clans scattered throughout central New South Wales.

 In the 21st century, major Wiradjuri groups live in Condobolin, Peak Hill, Narrandera and Griffith.
 There are significant populations at Wagga Wagga and Leeton and smaller groups at West Wyalong, Parkes, Dubbo, Forbes, Cootamundra, Cowra and Young.